cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/02-mlst.md

 ## Multilocus Sequence Typing (MLST)

-MLST has become a common method for identifying and charactering pathogenic bacterial strains.
+MLST has become a common method for identifying and characterising pathogenic bacterial strains.
 It uses a specific set of "housekeeping genes" linked to the bacteria of interest.
 These genes help categorize isolates into groups based on the changes they carry within these genes.
 MLST aids in identifying changes in the genetic sequences of isolates during new outbreaks, which adds to other methods like serotyping for classifying strains.